 What is disability discrimination?

-Recent statistics published by Scope UK – the disability equality charity - indicate there are an estimated 4.4 million people with a disability in employment.
+Statistics published by Scope UK – the disability equality charity - reveal that 5 million disabled people are employed in the UK.

-There are many steps businesses can take to tackle disability discrimination in the workplace.
-In this post we will be discussing these alongside different types of discrimination.
-We will also look at the Equality Act 2010 and some of the resources available to help employers support disabled team members.
+We'll also look at the Equality Act 2010 and share some useful resources available to help employers support disabled team members.

+What is disability discrimination?